- Home

 Radiation therapy for cervical cancer

 Also known as radiotherapy, radiation therapy uses a controlled dose of radiation to kill or damage cancer cells.
 The radiation is usually in the form of x-ray beams.
-It is targeted at the parts of the body with cancer or areas the cancer cells might have spread to.
+It is targeted at the parts of the body with cancer or at areas the cancer cells might have spread to.
 Treatment is carefully planned to do as little harm as possible to healthy tissues.

 Learn more about: